platformsh/example-typo3/README.md

 TYPO3 CMS on Platform.sh
 =====
-This is the offical example for running TYPO3 CMS version 8 on platform.sh.
+This is the offical example for running TYPO3 CMS v9 on platform.sh.

 Refer to [typo3.org](https://typo3.org/) for information on TYPO3 CMS.